andsunds/Rotating_Bowl/README.md

 #Rotating bowl
-This is a project to write an article about a new way to meassure g.
+This is a project to write an article about a new way to meassure <i>g</i>:
+ "Measuring <i>g</i> using a rotating liquid mirror: Enhancing laboratory learning"
+by Sundström, Andréas; Adawi, Tom

+Submitted: 2015-04-24
+Accepted:  2015-05-10
+Pubished: 2015-__-__, in Pysics Edication